solana-labs/solana-program-library/account-compression/sdk/README.md

 ## Build from Source

-0. Install dependencies with `yarn`.
+0. Install dependencies with `pnpm i`.

-1. Generate the Solita SDK with `yarn solita`.
+1. Generate the Solita SDK with `pnpm solita`.

-2. Then build the SDK with `yarn build`.
+2. Then build the SDK with `pnpm build`.

-3. Run tests with `yarn test`.
+3. Run tests with `pnpm test`.
 (Expect `jest` to detect an open handle that prevents it from exiting naturally)